ezsystems/commerce-documentation/docs/guide/navigation/modifying_the_search_query.md

 ## PostBuildSolrQueryEvent

-This event is thrown just before the catalog content for the navigation is fetched and it allows you to extend the search query.
-You have to implement an event listener, if you want to listen to it.
+The `PostBuildSolrQueryEvent` event is thrown just before catalog content for the navigation is fetched.

-If you are implementing a new dataprovider, you **have to** implement a listener to handle at least the languages.
+If you are implementing a new data provider, you have to implement a listener to handle at least the languages.

 ``` php
 <?php